xraychen/Fluid-Simulator/README.md

 # FluidApp
-Realtime fluid stimulation, support mutiple physic models and memorized user selection in database.
+Realtime fluid stimulation, support multiple physic models and memorized user selection in database.

 ## How to use
 1. Create an user account